Vitsaus/mcp-todo-list/README.md

 # MCP Todo

+My first attempt to understand and learn how MCP servers/AI querying works.

-This workspace contains a simple todo app with:
+This workspace contains a simple mcp todo app with:

 - backend: NestJS server with in-memory tasks and an MCP controller that forwards prompts to OpenAI and creates tasks
 - frontend: Vite + React UI